7 Best Espresso Knock Boxes for 2021

 You want something strong enough to get the puck out but soft enough to do it quietly.
 If you’re a gentle knocker, you might be able to get away with a plastic or rubber bar.

 Adding a knock box to your home coffee set-up is a simple way to spare yourself many mess and grief.
 This year, we’re big fans of the Breville BCB100 Barista Style Knock Box.
 It has the capacity and durability to handle whatever you throw at it — or knock into it!

 The accessories you need for an espresso machine depend on the machine itself and the quality and types of drinks you plan to make.
 We recommend a tamper and tamping mat to pack the grounds evenly, knock box, digital scale, frothing pitcher, and microfibre cloths as a good starting kit.

 Yes, you can make your own knock box.
 However, it may not save you any money over buying an inexpensive model.
 If you enjoy DIY, it’s a relatively straightforward project, and there are lots of tutorials online (6).

-A knock box isn’t necessary, but it’s a simple and inexpensive way to make life easier.
+A knock box isn’t necessary, but it’s a simple and inexpensive way to make life easier especially if you wish to reuse your grounds.
+For example, some people reuse the puck to make espresso powder for baking.
 We could all use more of those!
-It saves you knocking your coffee grounds directly into the garbage, unsanitary, or into the sink, which can clog your drains.
+Also, it saves you knocking your coffee grounds directly into the garbage, unsanitary, or into the sink, which can clog your drains.